dreasysnail/POINTER/README.md

 ![Screenshot](pointer.png) Figure: Illustration of the generation process (blue arrow) of the proposed POINTER model.
 At each stage, the module generates either a or a special `NOI` token for each gap between two existing tokens .
-The gener- ation stops when all the gaps predict `NOI`.
+The generation stops when all the gaps predict `NOI`.
 The data preparation process (orange arrow) reverses the above gen- erative process.

 ## Live demo